Charles Edward Stuart: Invasion of England: 1745–1746

-After reaching Derbyshire, despite Charles's objections, his council decided to return to Scotland given the lack of English Jacobite and French support, as well as rumours that large government forces were being amassed.
+At Derby, despite Charles's objections, his council decided to return to Scotland given the lack of English Jacobite and French support.
+There were also rumours that large government forces were being amassed.
 Charles admitted that he had not heard from the English Jacobites since leaving France despite claiming the contrary; this caused his relationship with some of the Scots to become irretrievably damaged.
+Charles was said to be manifestly distraught at the decision and had tried, without success to persuade his council to continue on to London.

-On 6 December, the Jacobites and Charles left Derby and began their march north back to Scotland.
-Charles's route north was the same as the one that he had taken on the journey south.
-He returned to Manchester on 9 December and after some light resistance from the local population, Charles demanded £5,000 from the town, eventually receiving £2,500 in payment.
-Charles then proceeded on through Preston, Lancaster and Kendal, until the Jacobite forces eventually met the government forces at Clifton in Cumbria on 18 December.
-The Jacobite forces would go onto win the skirmish at Clifton Moor allowing them to continue north through Carlisle and back into Scotland.
+The result was that on 6 December, the Jacobite forces and Charles left Derby and began their march north back to Scotland.
+Charles's route north was the same as the one he had taken on the journey south.
+He returned via Stockport to Manchester on 9 December, and after some light resistance from the local population, Charles demanded £5,000 from the town, eventually receiving £2,500 in payment.
+With government forces in close pursuit, Charles and his army resumed their journey north, proceeding on through Preston, Lancaster, and Kendal until the Jacobite forces eventually met the government forces at Clifton near Penrith in Cumbria on 18 December.

-Charles and his forces then reached Glasgow on 26 December where they rested until 3 January 1746.
-The decision was then made to lay siege to Stirling and Stirling Castle.
-However, while the town surrendered immediately, the castle's artillery proved too strong for the Jacobite forces to approach and seize the castle.
-Government forces also attempted a relief of the siege, which resulted in a victory for Charles in the ensuing Battle of Falkirk Muir in January 1746.
-A failure to take the castle, however, resulted in the abandonment of the siege and the Jacobite forces moving northward to Crieff then Inverness.
-With a halt in operations until the weather improved, Charles forces then rested at Inverness, but they were later pursued by the forces of George II's son Prince William, Duke of Cumberland.
+The Jacobite forces won the Clifton Moor Skirmish, allowing them to continue north to Carlisle.
+Charles re-entered Carlisle on 19 December with his army and ordered the Manchester Regiment to stay behind as garrison in the castle, leaving behind the sick as well as some his cannons.
+Leaving Carlisle, he crossed the river Esk with his forces and returned to Scotland.